How to apply for a Tier 4 visa in the UK

 - an independent school.

-You must have successfully completed, and been awarded, the qualification you have been studying and that your current Tier 4 visa was issued for to be able to apply for a Tier 4 visa within the UK.
+To apply for a Tier 4 visa in the UK, you must have successfully completed, and been awarded, the qualification you have been studying.
+This must be the same qualification that your current Tier 4 visa was issued for.

 - When to apply